BestCoderDotInfo/ezbackend/_posts/2017-02-23-15plus-best-resources-for-learning-ruby-on-rails-2017.markdown

 external-url:
 categories: Ruby-on-Rails
 keywords: best resources, best resources for rails, rails ebook, ebook
+excerpt: What are the best resources help me lean quickly Ruby on Rails?
+This is a question which I asked myself when I begin learning Ruby on Rails.
+After a long time self-study and working with RoR, today I want to share some experience about awesome sites, blogs and books which I used to.
+Hope that they are useful for you.
+I assume you are familiar with Ruby.
+image:
+  feature: ../../assets/learn-ruby-on-rails.png
+  credit:
+  creditlink:
 ---
 >What are the best resources help me lean quickly Ruby on Rails?
 This is a question which I asked myself when I begin learning Ruby on Rails.
 After a long time self-study and working with RoR, today I want to share some experience about awesome sites, blogs and books which I used to.
 Hope that they are useful for you.
 I assume you are familiar with Ruby.